BertaBescos/DynaSLAM/README.md

 [[Project]](https://bertabescos.github.io/DynaSLAM/)   [[Paper]](https://arxiv.org/pdf/1806.05620.pdf)

 DynaSLAM is a visual SLAM system that is robust in dynamic scenarios for monocular, stereo and RGB-D configurations.
-We are capable of detecting the moving objects either by multi-view geometry, deep learning or both.
 Having a static map of the scene allows inpainting the frame background that has been occluded by such dynamic objects.

 <img src="imgs/teaser.png" width="900px"/>